Child actor: After the childhood success

 There are many instances of troubled adult lives due to the stressful environment to which child actors are subjected.
 It is common to see a child actor grow up in front of the camera, whether in films, television shows or both.
 However, it is not uncommon to see child actors continue their careers as actors or in a different professional field.

 Jodie Foster started acting at age 3, becoming the quintessential child actor during the 1970s with roles in films such as Tom Sawyer (1973), Alice Doesn't Live Here Anymore (1974), Taxi Driver (1976), Bugsy Malone (1976), The Little Girl Who Lives Down the Lane (1976), and Freaky Friday (1976).
 A child prodigy, Foster received her first Academy Award nomination at age 13 and later took a sabbatical from films to attend Yale University.
 She made a successful transition to adult roles, winning two Academy Awards for Best Actress before the age of 30, and starring in several successful and acclaimed films such as The Accused (1988), The Silence of the Lambs (1991), Nell (1994), Maverick (1994), Contact (1997), and The Brave One (2007), thus establishing herself as one of the most accomplished and sought-after actresses of her generation.
 She has also ventured into directing and her directing credits include films such as Little Man Tate (1991), Money Monster (2016) and television shows such as House of Cards, Orange Is the New Black, and Black Mirror.

-Now adults, Daniel Radcliffe, Rupert Grint and Emma Watson, the three leads of the acclaimed Harry Potter film series (2001–2011), starred in every instalment in the series, and have since continued to act in film, television, and theater in their early 30s.
+Now adults, Daniel Radcliffe, Rupert Grint and Emma Watson, the three leads of the acclaimed Harry Potter film series (2001–2011), starred in every installment in the series, and have since continued to act in film, television, and theater in their early 30s.

 Dakota Fanning rose to prominence after her breakthrough performance at age 7 in the film I Am Sam (2001).
 Her performance earned her a Screen Actors Guild Award nomination at age 8 in 2002, making her the youngest nominee in SAG history.
 She later appeared in major Hollywood productions, in such acclaimed blockbuster films as Man on Fire (2004), War of the Worlds (2005), Charlotte's Web (2006), Hounddog (2007), The Secret Life of Bees (2008), Coraline (2009), The Twilight Saga film series (2009–2012), The Runaways (2010), and The Motel Life (2012).
 Fanning's younger sister, Elle Fanning, also rose to prominence as a child actress, having appeared in many films since before she turned 3.